Choclodous/learning-c/README.md

 # learning-c
 Ignore.
-This is just for learning C.
+This is just for learning C and git.